 I am a mother whose child is being abused and exploited.
 And I am not alone.

-In 2011, Catherine joined her daughter, India, at a leadership seminar for a new organization called NXIVM.
-Her twenty-year-old daughter was on the threshold of building a new company and they both thought this program might help her achieve her dream.
-But quickly, Catherine saw a sinister side to what appeared to be a self-help organization designed to help its clients become the best versions of themselves.
+In 2011, former Dynasty star Catherine Oxenberg joined her daughter, India, at a leadership seminar for a new organization called NXIVM.
+Her then twenty-year-old daughter was on the threshold of starting her own professional life and they both thought this program might help her achieve her dream.
+But quickly, Catherine saw a sinister side to the program that claimed to simply want to help its clients become the best versions of themselves.

-Catherine watched in horror as her daughter fell further and further down the rabbit hole, becoming brainwashed by the organization’s charismatic leader.
-Despite Catherine’s best efforts, India was drawn deeper into the cult, eventually joining a secret, elite “sorority” of women members who are ordered to maintain a restricted diet, recruit other women as “slaves,” and are branded with their leader’s initials.
+Catherine watched in horror as her daughter fell further and further down the rabbit hole, falling under the spell of NXIVM's hypnotic leader,Keith Raniere.
+Despite Catherine’s best efforts, India was drawn deeper into the cult, eventually joining an elite “sorority” of women members who were ordered to maintain a restricted diet, recruit other women as “slaves,” and were branded with their leader’s initials.

 Catherine Oxenberg is best known for her role as Amanda Carrington on the hit primetime soap opera Dynasty.
 She got her start as a model before making her acting debut in The Royal Romance of Charles and Diana.
 Oxenberg is the daughter of Princess Elizabeth of Yugoslavia, making her a royal descendent in her own right.
 She currently lives in Malibu, California.